GeoscienceAustralia/uncover-ml/pbs/README.md

 ```bash
 $ workon uncoverml
 ```
-Next, pull the latest commit from the master branch, and install:
+Next, pull the latest commit from the main branch, and install:
 ```bash
 $ cd ~/uncover-ml
 $ git pull origin